 Marjorie Thomas, who handles programming at the park, said lighting had been a common complaint.
 “It is brought to our attention that it is dimly lit,” she said.

 READ | Kennesaw Mountain is one of the most visited parks in America

 READ | Kennesaw Mountain ranger warns of more car break-ins at park

-Thomas said they put in the request a couple years ago and were just recently approved to get $59,000.
+Thomas said they put in the request for lighting upgrades a couple years ago and were recently approved to for the $59,000 revamp.

-The new taxpayer-funded shine will also apply to the lobby and the offices where park staff work.
+The new taxpayer-funded shine also applies to the lobby and the offices where park staff work.